naviveztim/CDP_C_Sharp/README.md

 - Very small model size (usually less than 1MB)
 - Easily add new classes
 - High accuracy (well comparable with state-of-the-art methods)
+- Does not depend on any other machine learning package

 Table 1.
 Training time and accuracy of **C# implementation** of CDP method